Vengadesan017/Timer/README.md

-## timer with beep sound by vengadesan017
+## Timer with beep sound by vengadesan017